 "Real little and REAL MEAN!"You've fought against normal Mooks and now you've met a smaller version of them.
 An impending Curb-Stomp Battle?
 Well ... you can't be that sure.
-Sometimes, the Mini Mook will take advantage of its fragility by being so dang hard to actually hit.
+Sometimes, the Mini Mook will make up for its fragility by being so dang hard to actually hit.
 And sometimes, it defies expectations by being a full-on Pintsized Powerhouse.
-Often dealt with using a handy dandy shotgun, or a useful and versatile rocket launcher.
-Because there is No Kill Like Overkill.
+Often dealt with using a handy dandy shotgun, or a useful and versatile rocket launcher, because there is No Kill Like Overkill.
 Also, it is hard to hit the Fragile Speedster with a knife.
 Sometimes Mini Mooks will come in swarms, relying on sheer numbers to compensate for their diminished strength.
 Contrast Giant Mook.
 See also Adorable Evil Minions.

 — Crazy Dave, Plants vs. Zombies

 - Magic: The Gathering gives us Segovian Leviathan.
 A 3/3.
 A normal Dominarian leviathan is a 10/10.
 Why is this?
 Well, Segovia is a plane where everything is tiny.
 More directly dealing with this is Amrou Kithkin, a tiny creature that can't be blocked by anything that isn't also tiny.

 - The Star-spawn of Cthulhu, who are basically mini-mes of Cthulhu.

 - Little Calebs in the Blood Expansion Pack.
 Notable in that they are midget enemy versions of the protagonist.

 - The midget versions of Psychos and the Midget Shotgunners in Borderlands.
 They're hard to get a bead on because they dart around like mad as they try to engage you in close range.